Romantic Artist

 Turner belongs fully to Romanticism because he takes weather, light, danger, and historical upheaval seriously.
 But he widens the movement.
 In other artists, the sublime often arrives through mountains, shipwrecks, ruins, or revolutionary violence.
 Turner can use those subjects, yet he also discovers the sublime in modern circulation itself: harbors, rivers, fire, industrial smoke, and changing atmosphere.
 He makes the visible world feel unstable without ever letting it become formless.

-On Explainary, the strongest entry point is Rain, Steam, and Speed.
-There Turner takes one of the century's most concrete signs of change, the railway, and refuses to present it as a neat machine portrait.
-The train, bridge, river, rain, and vapor all press into one another.
-The painting is modern because it shows industry not as a static object, but as a new condition of motion and perception.
+Rain, Steam, and Speed takes the same historical pressure into the railway age.
+Turner refuses to present the train as a neat machine portrait.
+Train, bridge, river, rain, and vapor press into one another, so industry appears not as a static object but as a new condition of motion and perception.

 Rain, Steam, and Speed by J. M. W. Turner